TrendingTechnology/Object-Detection_MobileNetv3-EfficientDet-YOLO/README.md

 docker run --rm -it -p 8080:8080 imadelh/opencv_tf:full
 ```

-The API can used as follows
+The API can be used as follows
 ```
 http://0.0.0.0:8080/predict/v1?model=NAME-OF-MODEL&image_url=IMAGE-URL
 ```

-Where NAME-OF-MODEL can be: `yolo`, `mobilenet` or `efficientdet` and IMAGE-URL is a direct URL to an image
+Where NAME-OF-MODEL is: `yolo`, `mobilenet` or `efficientdet` and IMAGE-URL is a direct URL to an image

 Example:
 ```